StenioVenancius/Product-Preview-Card-Component/Readme.md

 ## EN
 ------------------------------------------------------------------------------------------------------------------------------------------------

-# Frontend Mentor - QR code component solution
+# Frontend Mentor - Product Preview Card Component solution
 Hello!
 Welcome to my solution to the Product Preview Card Component challenge made by Frontend Mentor (https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa/hub).
 This Readme will serve as your guide to understanding this project.
 It will be based on the template provided by the Frontend Mentor platform itself.